 In 1814, Sweden came into a union with Norway but separated in 1905 - becoming an independent nation.

 Sweden is located in Northern Europe on the Scandinavian Peninsula.
-Its borders are Norway to the east, Finland to the northeast, and the Gulf of Bothnia and the Baltic Sea to the south and east.
+Its borders are Norway to the west, Finland to the northeast, Denmark to the southwest and the Gulf of Bothnia and the Baltic Sea to the south and east.

 Sweden has a long coastline on the eastern side, with a total of 3,218 kilometers.
 69% of the country's total area is covered with forest and woodland, and 8% is used as farmland.

 Sweden is the 5th largest country in Europe and the largest in Northern Europe.

 Sweden is a parliamentary representative democratic constitutional monarchy.
 The King is the head of state and its role is mostly ceremonial and limited to representative functions.

 Executive power is vested on the government, which is led by the Prime Minister.
 Legislative power is exercised by the government and Parliament.
 The Parliament is elected within a multi-party system, with the dominant party being the Social Democratic Workers' Party - having dominant power since 1917.